MicrosoftDocs/powerbi-docs/powerbi-docs/service-template-apps-install-distribute.md

 ms.author: maggies
 ---

-# Install and distribute template apps in your organization
+# Install and distribute template apps in your organization - Power BI (preview)

 The new Power BI *template apps* enable Power BI partners to build Power BI apps with little or no coding, and deploy them to any Power BI customer.
 This article is for Power BI analysts.
 It explains how you install, customize, and distribute a template app that a Power BI partner created.
 If you're interested in creating template apps to distribute yourself, see [Create a template app in Power BI](service-template-apps-create.md).